JackachuYT/Sloth-Clicker/README.md

 This project is protected under international copyright law.
 Unauthorized use will be considered a violation of copyright.

 For permission requests, please contact:
 📧 jack@sloz.digital

-Created by Jack O’Brien (JackachuYT)
+Created by Jack O’Brien (JackachuYT) and or Sloth Games 2025

-2025
+Sloth Games is part of Sloz Incoporated

 ;D - Jack O'Brien